-- Delivery of cash or another financial asset to another entity - The exchange of financial assets or financial liabilities with another entity under conditions that are potentially unfavourable to the entity - A contract which will or may be settled in the entity's own equity instruments and is: a) a non derivative for which the entity is obliged or may be obliged to deliver a variable number of entity's own equity instruments or b) a derivative that will or may be settled other than by the exchange of a fixed amount of cash or another financial asset for a fixed number of the entity's own equity instruments.
+- Delivery of cash or another financial asset to another entity - Exchange of financial instruments with another entity, in potentially unfavorable terms.

+• A contract that is or may be settled by an equity instrument of the enterprise and is: (a) a non-derivative for which the enterprise is or may be required to deliver a variable number of the entity's own equity instruments; or (b) a derivative that will be settled in any other way than the exchange of a specified amount of money or other financial claim with a specified number of equity instruments of the enterprise.